Battle of Fort Davidson: Battle

 By the morning of September 27, Marmaduke's men had reinforced Fagan.
 That morning, the combined Confederate force attacked and drove Wilson back; the Confederates were eventually able to take the ground between Shepherd Mountain and Pilot Knob.
 At 09:15, Union artillery from the fort drove off Confederate troops who were advancing from Ironton, but men from the 14th Iowa Infantry who had been holding a forward position came under friendly fire from both the fort and a group of 3rd MSM Cavalry troops under the command of Wilson holding Pilot Knob.
 This caused the Iowans to withdraw into Fort Davidson.
-Ewing was offered surrender terms, but declined, at least partially because he feared execution by Price's men as revenge for his issuance of General Orders No. 11 the previous year, which had deported civilians from four Missouri counties.
+Ewing was offered surrender terms, but declined, at least partially because he feared execution by Price's men as revenge for his issuance of General Order 11 the previous year, which had deported civilians from four Missouri counties.
 Confederate artillery then opened fire on Wilson's men at Pilot Knob, who withdrew into the fort.
 After Wilson fell back, the Confederate guns fired on Fort Davidson, but with little effect.
 With Wilson gone, Fagan moved men to the area between Pilot Knob and Rock Mountain, where they began pillaging houses until Union artillery fire drove them to the other side of Pilot Knob.

 Meanwhile, Confederate troops began aligning for an attack.
-The brigades of Slemons and Colonel Thomas H. McCray aligned on Pilot Knob, and Brigadier General William L. Cabell's brigade held the gap between Pilot Knob and Shepherd Mountain.
-Brigadier General John B. Clark Jr.'s brigade was on Shepherd Mountain, and Colonel Thomas R. Freeman's brigade and Slayback's Missouri Cavalry Battalion were north of Shepherd Mountain.
-Colonel Archibald S. Dobbins's brigade was also north of the town, in a position to block a Union retreat.
+The brigades of Slemons and Colonel Thomas McCray aligned on Pilot Knob, and Brigadier-General William Cabell's brigade held the gap between Pilot Knob and Shepherd Mountain.
+Brigadier-General John Clark's brigade was on Shepherd Mountain, and Colonel Thomas Freeman's brigade and Slayback's battalion were north of Shepherd Mountain.
+Colonel Archibald Dobbins's brigade was also north of the town, in a position to block a Union retreat.
 Price's plan called for concurrent attacks.
-The modern historian Albert E. Castel placed Confederate strength in the two divisions of Marmaduke and Fagan at about 8,700 men, while the historian Kyle Sinisi estimated that Price had about 4,700 men available to attack the fort with, after detaching 20 percent of his force to hold the dismounted attackers's horses.
+Historian Albert Castel placed Confederate strength in the two divisions of Marmaduke and Fagan at about 8,700 men, while the historian Kyle Sinisi estimated that Price had about 4,700 men available to attack the fort with, after detaching 20 percent of his force to hold the dismounted attackers's horses.
 Fagan and Marmaduke had supported the idea of a frontal attack, expecting the fort to fall quickly; Price's chief engineer had instead suggested that artillery should be placed on top of Shepherd Mountain and used to bombard Fort Davidson into submission.